joshkuogithub/SpaceInvader/README.md

 Peding Updates:
 -----------------------------
 1) Solving known issues.
-2) Add sound effect in the near future.
+2) Add audio effect in the near future.
 3) Create video or picture demo of the functioning system.